Burn For Me (Hidden Legacy #1)

-A new urban fantasy world full of arcane magic and power.
+A new Urban Fantasy world full of arcane magic and power.
 I live in New Braunfels, Texas, and this series is set in Houston, Texas.
-It’s almost surreal hearing street names I’ve been on or places I’ve been.
+It’s almost surreal hearing street names I’ve been on or places I’ve visited.
 It gives me a wholly immersive experience while reading.
 But, I digress.

 Burn For Me is the first in a classic IA series full of action, superb world-building, fantastic characters, and an intriguing plot that hooks you and keeps you enthralled until the very last word in the epilogue.

 Nevada Baylor is a small-time PI forced to hunt down a dangerous Prime (an elite magic-user) that is rampaging through Houston with his pyrokinetic powers.
 If she fails, she and her family will be destitute.
 If she succeeds, it could mean that she would have to use the power she’s kept secret, revealing herself to the powerful Prime families that would either seek to use her or kill her.

 Connor ‘Mad’ Rogan is one of the most feared Primes.
 Beyond powerful and without mercy, Nevada has no choice but to work with him to bring down the pyromaniac.
 But an even bigger storm waits on the horizon, something much much worse is rising in Houston and Burn for Me is only the beginning.